top of page

 In the morning, after the ward handover and before setting up for the group, I visit the wards, introduce myself to patients and invite them to the group in the afternoon.
 I find this is a useful means of meeting newly admitted patients and a practical way of reminding people who have attended the group before and may have memory or mobility issues.
 I will accompany patients to the group if they ask for me to do so or if there is a need.

-When not in the art therapy space or on the wards, I work with colleagues in the multi-disciplinary team (MDT) office.
+When not in the art therapy space or on the wards, I work with colleagues in the multidisciplinary team (MDT) office.
 I often gain useful information and referrals from them if they feel a patient may benefit from art therapy.
 I sometimes show students who are shadowing MDT professionals the space and introduce and discuss art therapy with them.

 The art therapy space

-Art therapy table
+Art therapy table laid out with art materials

 The art therapy group takes place in the Occupational Health room on the ground floor.

-as are the clinical notes written up after a session.
-Patients have occasionally asked to take them up to the ward if they want to put them up in their rooms or show them to others, but more often, they are kept in the cupboard and offered to them when they leave the hospital.
+and are kept in a lockable cupboard.
+Patients have occasionally asked to take their images up to the ward if they want to put them up in their rooms or show them to others, but more often, they are kept in the cupboard and offered to them when they leave the hospital.
 Sometimes, patients do not want to take their images with them, and there is often a sense of preferring to leave their images and what they may represent with the art therapist.
 These Images are disposed of safely after a period of time.

 The hospital offers a distinct picture in terms of Intersectionality, highlighting difference and disadvantage much of the time.
 As a white art therapist offering art therapy to a multicultural group of people, affected by severe inequality and living with its consequences, I am aware of this imbalance (McKoy-Lewen, 2020).
 I sometimes ask patients about their experience of art making when we meet and mostly people reply that the last time they made art was likely to have been at school.
 I was surprised to hear one patient say that she had never had art lessons or provision at school and could not remember making art at all.
 Watching her explore the use of the art materials during her one art therapy session was profoundly moving.